randsleadershipslack/documents-and-resources/howtorands.md

 Review periods are not the only time we’ll exchange feedback.
 This will be a recurring topic in our 1:1s.
 I am going to ask you for feedback in 1:1s regularly.
 I am never going to stop doing this no matter how many times you say you have no feedback for me.

 Disagreement is feedback and the sooner we learn how to efficiently disagree with each other, the sooner we’ll trust and respect each other more.
+Ideas don’t get better with agreement.

 ### Meeting Protocol